Qué hacer (y qué evitar) después de vacunarse contra la gripe

 Medications to avoid after a flu shot

-Continuing your regular medications is okay unless your medical provider tells you otherwise.
-Very few medications interact with the vaccine—but check with your provider to be safe.
+Continue your regular medications unless your medical provider tells you otherwise.
+Very few medications interact with the vaccine—and most that do reduce its efficacy rather than cause an uncomfortable reaction.

 Are there foods I should avoid after a flu shot?